-Exhibit No. Description 3.1 Amended and Restated Declaration of Trust of Federal Realty Investment Trust effective January 1, 2022 (previously filed as Exhibit 3.1 to the Current Report on Form 8-K filed by the Company on January 3, 2022 and incorporated herein by reference) 3.2 Articles of Amendment to Amended and Restated Declaration of Trust of Federal Realty Investment Trust effective January 1, 2022 (previously filed as Exhibit 3.2 to the Current Report on Form 8-K filed by the Company on January 3, 2022 and incorporated herein by reference) 3.3 Bylaws of Federal Realty Investment Trust effective January 1, 2022 (previously filed as Exhibit 3.3 to the Current Report on Form 8-K filed by the Company on January 3, 2022 and incorporated herein by reference) 5.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding the legality of the securities being registered 8.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding certain federal income tax matters 23.1 Consent of Grant Thornton LLP 23.2 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibits 5.1 and 8.1) 24.1 Power of Attorney 99.1 Form of Enrollment Application (previously filed as Exhibit 99.1 to the Predecessor's Registration Statement on Form S-3 (File No. 333-204009) and incorporated herein by reference) T. 1 J
+4.1 Specimen Common Share certificate (previously filed as Exhibit 4(i) to the Trust's Annual Report on Form 10-K for the year ended December 31, 1999 (File No. 1-07533) and incorporated herein by reference) (p)

+- 5.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding the legality of the securities being registered - 8.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding certain federal income tax matters - 23.1 Consent of Grant Thornton LLP - 23.2 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibits 5.1 and 8.1) - 24.1 Power of Attorney - 99.1 Form of Enrollment Application (previously filed as Exhibit 99.1 to the Trust's Registration Statement on Form S-3 (File No. 333-204009) and incorporated herein by reference)